 Turo protects hosts, guests, and third parties, addressing both liability and physical damage exposure, on trips where the vehicle is insured via Turo’s insurance partner Allianz.
 This article below focuses primarily on guests, while many host-specific items are discussed in this other article for host protection plans.

 - Liability policy addresses two components, and the insurance is provided according to the following terms where the vehicle and guests are insured via Turo’s insurance partner Allianz:

-- Bodily injury and property damage to third parties: Guests may select one of three Turo protection packages which include €100 million combined single limit.
+- Bodily injury and property damage to third parties: Guests may select one of three Turo protection plans which include €100 million combined single limit.

 - Partial Comprehensive: property damage to the car caused by theft, fire, animal impacts, and acts of nature (windstorm, flood, etc.).